T-Zec/Radio-Web-Service/README.md

 v) Hit `Enter` or click `Search` button.

-vi) Wait until the page loads the stations' list.
+vi) Wait for the page to load the stations' list.

 vii) Click `▶` button to play any radio station.